365businessdev/docs/docs/en-us/365-business-print-agent/setup.md

 ## How to set up Print Agent for Direct Connection Service Mode?

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong> The support to connect multiple Print Agent service instances was added with 365 business Print Agent version 18.2.<br>Please check if you have the latest version of 365 business Print Agent to use this feature.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong> The support to connect multiple Print Agent service instances was added with 365 business Print Agent version 18.2.<br>Please check if you have the latest version of 365 business Print Agent to use this feature.
 </div>

  1. Select **Direct Connection** as **Service Mode**.<br>[Learn more](print-agent-whatis.md#architecture)